6 caffeine alternatives (and how to boost energy naturally)

 #5: B Vitamins

-But if you’re feeling especially tired, taking a B vitamin complex (or even just vitamin B12) provides a safe and gentle energy boost.
+If you’re feeling especially tired, definitely race to buy the nearest energy drink!
+No, I’m kidding.
+Try a B-vitamin complex (or even just vitamin B12) to provide a safe and gentle energy boost.

 B vitamins (B1, B2, B3, B5, B6, B7, B9, B12) are required along many steps of the chain to create ATP.
 They’re extremely safe and nontoxic.